telstrapurple/DevEvents/readme.md

 No problem - please see **How do I Contribute** for details of how you can fix this

 ### This should be done using RSS/ATOM/Microformat/JSON/Blockchain etc ###
 This resource is only as good as peoples contributions so we wanted to make it as easy as possible for people to make changes.
-Markdown in conjunction with Github markdown editor makes it very easy for anyone to modify the content.
+Markdown in conjunction with GitHub markdown editor makes it very easy for anyone to modify the content.
 Feel free to build something cool based on this data.

 ### What is Readify's involvement ###
 [Readify](https://readify.net) is an Australian IT Consultancy and this repository is hosted under the Readify organization.
 Readify team members merge PR requests.
 All events related to developers are welcome including those of our competitors.